 San Diego Dental Hygienist Training Schools

-There's just one school within 90 miles of San Diego, California, that offers a dental hygienist training program.
-Students willing to travel farther will find several other options about 90-100 miles away from San Diego.
+There's just one public school within 70 miles of San Diego, California, that offers a dental hygienist training program.
+Students willing to travel farther will find several other options about 80 miles away from San Diego.
 This article discusses the closest school option and includes a table highlighting important school information.

 - Southwestern College is a 2-year school that offers its dental hygienist associate degree program at the Higher Education Center in National City, which is 5.3 miles from downtown San Diego.